 Indoors, we have more options for whole-house indoor air quality management, especially for homes with central AC and a comprehensive ductwork system.
 There are smoke solutions for ductless mini-splits, too.
 If you’ve been running single-room air filters and other limited solutions, you might be feeling that you’re fighting a losing battle when smoke rolls into town.
 You don’t have to cut back on HVAC air circulation to avoid spreading smoke particles in your home’s air.
 With the proper air purification for smoke, your AC system can work for you and clear the air.

 Targeting Better Indoor Air Quality with a Technology-Based Approach

 Since wildfire smoke is such a common problem throughout the country these days and air pollution a long-term challenge, home air quality technologies have advanced in response.
 Air purification systems for smoke as well as other pollutants and irritants are available that target particular indoor air quality problems.
-At A-1 Heating Air Conditioning & Electric, we offer systems from major brands that even handle elusive problems like indoor ozone levels, which are a significant concern in many cities and can’t be filtered out, even by HEPA filters.
+At [company_name], we offer systems from major brands that even handle elusive problems like indoor ozone levels, which are a significant concern in many cities and can’t be filtered out, even by HEPA filters.

 HEPA filters are known for their sub-micron filtration of particles from the air.
 Air purification systems also attract and remove rather than filter airborne contaminants, using electrostatic fields and other methods.
 There are objective ways to measure air purification and filtration performance, such as the MERV rating scale for air filtration.
 Air quality monitors for smart home systems help you track your current situation as well.
 Our air purification experts can provide the latest information on these technologies for your home.